rishabjn10/SocialSage-AI/README.md

 * **Documentation:** Detailed explanations of the system architecture, agent functionalities, and usage guidelines.
 * **Testing suites:** Frameworks and tests to ensure the reliability and accuracy of each agent.

-**Current Status:** The development of Codevase is currently in progress.
+**Current Status:** The development of SocialSage AI is currently in progress.
 The initial focus is on building the core framework and the foundational AI agents.

-**Stay Tuned:** We are excited about the potential of Codevase and will be regularly updating this repository with our progress.
+**Stay Tuned:** We are excited about the potential of SocialSage AI and will be regularly updating this repository with our progress.
 Contributions and feedback will be welcome as the project matures.